How to sell online internationally with Shopify

 One of the most effective ways to earn potential customers’ trust and facilitate purchases is to offer their preferred payment methods.

-After all, if they don’t have — or it’s inconvenient to use — the required payment method, you’ve likely lost a sale.
-On the other hand, offering preferred payment methods can increase your conversions when you sell products abroad.
+After all, if they don’t have – or it’s inconvenient to use – the required payment method, you’ve likely lost a sale.
+On the other hand, offering preferred payment methods can increase conversions when selling products abroad.

 Taxes and fees